-Tutorial: Azure Active Directory integration with Workday
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Workday

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Workday, you need the following items:
+To get started, you need the following items:

-- If you don't have an Azure AD trial environment, you can get a one-month trial.
+- An Azure AD subscription.
+If you don't have a subscription, you can get a free account.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 Adding Workday from the gallery